UWPCE-PythonCert/PythonCertDevel/_sources/modules/IteratorsAndGenerators.rst.txt

 ---------------------------

-Python used to be all about sequences -- a good chunk of anything you did was stored in a sequence, oir involved manipulating a sequence.
+Python used to be all about sequences -- a good chunk of anything you did was stored in a sequence, or involved manipulating a sequence.

 - lists
 - tuples